Welcome to this lesson!

 Before starting I would love to mention that we have had a couple of 3D projects earlier here, but those lessons were most focused on creating 3D objects using AutoCAD.

-As a reminder I would suggest you have a look at the 3D objects we have worked on in the past, you can use 123D Design to replicate them as an additional exercise.
+As a reminder I would suggest you have a look at the 3D objects we have worked on in the past, you can use Tinkercad to replicate them as an additional exercise.

 A CAD project for Beginners